Military Report on the Sinai Peninsula

 Nevertheless, for buyers the cost of volumes is a tiny fraction of the cost of securing accurate transcripts of the original letters and then doing all the editorial research and indexing.
 Our indexer Hazel Bell won Britain's top indexing award, the Wheatley Medal, for her index of our 1922 Seven Pillars of Wisdom.

 The quality of Castle Hill Press editions has been highly praised.
 Each title is offered on a subscription basis for a set period before publication, and thereafter by direct sale.
-For the kind of discounts advance subscribers receive see our subscriptions page.
 See FAQs for general information on Castle Hill Press editions and replies to questions about our work.

 |To ask us a question, click here >>|